-The Control Center of the iPhone or iPad is a function many take for granted — an afterthought rather than something to use to its best advantage.
-The Control Center can be made available from the same place from any app at any time.
-In iOS 13 and up, and iPadOS, it serves as a shortcut to a set of device functions you want to immediately access without having to hunt for the right app.
+The Control Center on your iPhone or iPad is a handy built-in function that offers direct access to critical settings for your device from the same place, in the same way, and from any app at any time — swiping down from the top-right corner on newer devices or from the bottom of older devices.
+With iOS 14, as with iOS 13 and iPadOS, it serves as a shortcut to a set of device functions you want to immediately access without having to hunt for the right app.
 You can instantly turn Bluetooth on or off, get a song to play, or tap and drag to change the screen brightness or audio volume.
-We’ll show you how to take command of the Control Center and make it your own.
+With the new iOS, Apple has added some new features to the Control Center and also speeds up customization features.

 The Control Center has some default items like the ability to control your music, go into Airplane mode, Do Not Disturb, and adjust volume and screen brightness.
 In addition, there are a number of customizable items.
 For example, you can turn the Flashlight on, change the font size, launch the Camera or Calculator app, start a Stopwatch, and more.